flaviostutz/perfstat/README.md

   * top disk eater processes OK
 * Disk bandwidth of read/writes seems to be in a ceil limit OK TESTED
   * top disk eater processes OK
-* Network interface bandwidth seems to be in a ceil limit OK
+* Network interface bandwidth seems to be in a ceil limit OK TESTED
   * top network bandwidth eater processes OK
-* Network interface pps seems to be in a ceil limit OK
+* Network interface pps seems to be in a ceil limit OK TESTED
   * top network pps eater processes OK

 ### Risks (may cause problems)